Covid 19 coronavirus: Police roadblocks causing gridlock on State Highway 1 heading over the Bombay Hills to Auckland

 "Some people get to go in and work for their families and others get sent home."

-Waikato regional councillor Jacqui Church said many people, who travel from Waikato to work in Auckland, were having different experiences at the border.
+Waikato District councillor Jacqui Church said many people, who travel from Waikato to work in Auckland, were having different experiences at the border.

 "A lot of people are suffering and worrying about their jobs," said Church, saying people from north Waikato were doing their best to follow the rules.